ourzora/zora-protocol/src/premint/README.md

 Functions:
   * `premint`: takes an [EIP712 signature](https://eips.ethereum.org/EIPS/eip-712) created by a creator, contract and token creation params, and creates a contract if the contract doesn’t exist and creates a new token, or creates a new token on an existing contract if it exists.
 It then mints a specified quantity of tokens to the executor as a reward.
 These parameters are the same both if a new contract is created or a token is created on an existing contract.
 The signature must have been previously created from a hash built from all of the input parameters; the hash can be generated using `premintHashData`.  **Each signature can only be executed against once**; this is enforced through uniqueness of the contract creation params, the token creation params, and quantity to mint.
     * inputs:
+      * `contractCreationConfig`
         * `contractAdmin` - creator/admin of the contract.  **Must match the address of the account that signed the signature**
         * `contractURI` - metadata uri of the contract
         * `defaultRoyaltyConfiguration` - contract royalty config
+      * `tokenCreationConfig`
         * `tokenURI` - metadata uri of the token to be created
         * `tokenMaxSupply` - max supply of the token to be created
         * `saleDuration` - how long this token should be on sale for, from the time of the first mint.
 If 0, duration is infinite
         * `maxTokensPerAddress` - max tokens an address can mint
         * `pricePerToken` - cost to mint each token
-      * `quantityToMint` - how many of the initial tokens to mint to the executor as their reward
-      * `signature` - signature  - signed message encoding all of the above parameters
+      * `signature` - signature signed message containing all of the above parameters
-  * `premintHashData` - read only function that takes premint parameters, and generates a hash which is used to create a signature.
-      * inputs (see `premint` description for parameter descriptions.
-These parameters are all the same as `premint` - without the `signature` as input):
-        * `contractAdmin`
-        * `contractURI`
-        * `defaultRoyaltyConfiguration`
-        * `tokenURI`
-        * `tokenMaxSupply` - max supply of the token to be created
-        * `saleDuration` - how long this token should be on sale for, from the time of the first mint.
-If 0, duration is infinite
-        * `maxTokensPerAddress` - max tokens an address can mint
-        * `pricePerToken` - cost to mint each token
-        * `quantityToMint` - how many of the initial tokens to mint to the executor as their reward
+      * `quantityToMint` - how many of the initial tokens to mint to the executor
-      * Returns - a `bytes32` hash that is signed using the creator’s account to create a `signature`
-  * `premintIds` - read only function that takes the premint parameters, and gets unique hashes that act as unique ids for the contract and token.
-Same logic is used in the contract to ensure uniqueniess of contracts and ids.
-    * inputs: same as `premint`
-    * Returns - two `uint256` values, one for the contract id, and one for the token id.

 ## Functional flow:

 ### Diagrams

-Creation:
+Creating a new contract + token:

 ![Preminter creation flow](../../uml/generated/gasslessCreate-creation.svg)